Cookieless World

 = Google claims to be hearing the community feedback, giving an example of the transformation of FLoC into Topics API and coming up with First-Party Sets – a standard proposal which aims to extend the first-party data definition from the “same domain” to the “same organization” rationale.
 However, the community was quite critical with the First-Party Sets proposal – for example, it was removed from the work items of the Privacy Community Group at the W3C, and critiqued by the TAG group

-= Google revealed that the current stage of Origin Trials will wrap up at the end of August 2022, but at the same time underlines the fact that the planned deadline (end of 2023) for phasing out 3rd-party cookies might be postponed if sufficient tools are not provided as a substitute to preserve legitimate use cases
+= Google revealed that the current stage of Origin Trials will wrap up at the end of August 2022, but at the same time underlines the fact that the planned deadline (end of 2023) for phasing out 3rd-party cookies might be postponed if sufficient tools are not provided as a substitute to preserve legitimate use cases.
+[Note: In April 2024, the planned deadline was postponed until early 2025]

 If you have any questions, comments or issues, or you’re interested in meeting with us, please get in touch.